 Many questions may remain even after a medical examiner performs an autopsy or a physician renders a medical opinion.
 Physical examinations, laboratory data, hospital records, and crime scene reports can all have different interpretations based on the focus of a Forensic investigation and on the experience and skill of the investigator.

-Dr. Chundru provides expert witness services by serving as a Forensic pathology expert witness in legal cases throughout the United States that involve death or serious injury.
+DR. SATISH CHUNDRU provides expert witness services by serving as a forensic pathology expert witness in legal cases throughout the United States that involve death or serious injury.
 He supports attorneys, law enforcement, and commercial interests in civil and criminal matters and provides analysis and opinions as part of this work.
 Dr. Chundru has served on both the plaintiff and defense sides for cases concerning:

 - Litigation against businesses related to an individual’s death or injury.